Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 Looking up in the table referenced above, an AWG30 single strand wire meeting the specs of the site could carry 860 milliamps.
 We are using multi stranded AWG30 so we would not expect the full 5X safety margin.
 Even so, I suspect that our AWG30 would be adequate.
 In fact I have used silicon coated multi stranded AWG30 to power two WS2812B 32 LED strands just due to ignorance of the issue.
 The margin of safety you want depends on other things too, such as the voltage drop you can tolerate (the table gives resistance data) and whether the electronics comes in contact with someone.

  An AWG24 single strand wire meeting the specs of the site could carry 3,500 milliamps.
-Obviously overkill, even though we are using multi stranded.
+Obviously AWG24 multi strand is overkill, even though we are using multi stranded.

 For my Graduation Cap project with 372 WS2812B LEDs I used AWG20 multi stranded wire for power and ground because it came in contact with my daughters when operating the caps and I wasn't willing to chance any possibility of discomfort.